Innovation Studies

 387-341

-contribute to the understanding of how technologies may be perceived to be part
+We contribute to the understanding of how technologies may be perceived

-of technology clusters.
-The value added of the paper is both at a theoretical
+to be part of technology clusters.
+The value added of the paper is both at a

-and empirical level.
-We add to the theoretical understanding of technology
+theoretical and empirical level.
+We add to the theoretical understanding of

-clusters by distinguishing between clusters in perceptions and clusters in
+technology clusters by distinguishing between clusters in perceptions and

-ownership and by proposing a mechanism to explain the existence of clusters.
+clusters in ownership and by proposing a mechanism to explain the existence of

-Our empirical analysis combines qualitative and quantitative methods to
+clusters.
+Our empirical analysis combines qualitative and quantitative methods

-investigate clusters of consumer electronics for a sample of Dutch consumers.
+to investigate clusters of consumer electronics for a sample of Dutch

-We find that perceived clusters in consumer electronics are mostly determined
+consumers.
+We find that perceived clusters in consumer electronics are mostly

-by functional linkages and that perceived technology clusters are good
+determined by functional linkages and that perceived technology clusters are

-predictors of ownership clusters, but only for less widely diffused products.
+good predictors of ownership clusters, but only for less widely diffused

 Alexander Peine

-sources of use knowledge – towards a framework about use, consumption and
+The sources of use knowledge – towards a framework about use,

-of the use environment, where forms and meanings of use are actively created,
+environment, where forms and meanings of use are actively created, with the

 propositions towards an integrated framework of use, consumption and industrial